mykelalvis/FT/Traveller/WORKING/Mongoose/MGP40073 Third Imperium.md

 ecological collapse, war and the effects of the Long Night decimated its worlds.
-The remnants of lost civilizations are everywhere, in particular at Merat and Avthaus where sprawling Vilani ruins sit side- by-side with the structures of the modern Imperium.
+The remnants of lost civilizations are everywhere, in particular at Merat and Avthaus where sprawling Vilani ruins sit side-by-side with the structures of the modern Imperium.
 On Effinity, the deserts and equatorial marshes have reclaimed the ruins and new cities have sprung up in the temperate latitudes to take their place.